aesteri/v2_aesteri/src/pages/posts/post-3.md

 I also drove for HyTech at competition.
 I ended up setting a new record when I did.
 It was fun, but that's it.
 It was like a bucket list thing.
 I would definitely advise more girls to try for it if you like racing!

+Fun fact: The picture above is actually me in a test session laying down on the ground.

 ## Network & Career

 Everyone and their mothers at HyTech ended up going to some prestigious tech company.
 Whether it was Apple, SpaceX, Tesla, or a VC-backed start up, everyone was going somewhere.
 This expanded my network, and now I know people at different companies who can vouch for my work.